 • Ships fully assembled — ready to use out of the box

-• Ultra-lightweight at 6 lbs — ideal for travel or moving between rooms
+• Ultra-lightweight at 6 lbs — easy to carry or travel with

-• Folds flat for easy storage under a couch or in a closet
+• Folds flat for storage under a couch or in a closet

 • Gentle resistance ideal for seniors, physical therapy, and rehabilitation